fetsare/aoc-cpp/README.md

-# Advent of Code 2025 - C++ Template
+# Advent of Code - C++ Template

-A streamlined C++ template for solving Advent of Code problems with automatic project structure setup and a powerful Makefile.
+A streamlined C++ template for solving Advent of Code problems

 ## Quick Start